Saidat23/devops.pbl/project2.md

 If enabled, then, passwords that do not match the specified criteria will be rejected by MySQL with an error.
 If validation is disabled, a strong, unique passwords for database credentials should be used.
 "sudo mysql -p" is used to test if you’re able to log in to the MySQL console.
+Exit the MySQL console with the "exit".

 ## INSTALLING PHP
  PHP  processes code to display dynamic content to the end user.
-In addition to the php package, I would need php-mysql, which allows PHP to communicate with MySQL-based databases.
-And also libapache2-mod-php to enable Apache to handle the PHP files.
-The core PHP packages will be installed as dependencies automatically.
+While the Apache server embeds the PHP interpreter in each request, Nginx requires an external program to handle PHP processing and thus, act as a bridge between the PHP interpreter itself and the web server.
+This allows for a better overall performance in most of the PHP-based websites, while requiring additional configuration.
+I’ll need to install php-fpm, (PHP fastCGI process manager), and direct Nginx to pass the PHP requests to the software for processing.
+I’ll also need php-mysql, a PHP module that allows PHP to communicate with MySQL-based databases.
+The Core PHP packages will be installed automatically as dependencies.

-To install these 3 packages at a go, "sudo apt install php libapache2-mod-php php-mysql" command is used and once the installation completes, "php -v" command is used to confirm the PHP version.
+To install the 2 packages at once, "sudo apt install php-fpm php-mysql" is used and when prompted, type Y and press ENTER to confirm installation.

+Now the PHP components is installed.
+Next is to configure Nginx to use them.

 ![php installed](https://github.com/Saidat23/devops.pbl/assets/138054715/7632d4e1-604c-41c8-bb0d-bcbb669ea9c1)